Expanding Medicaid providers to advance health equity initiatives

 Enrolling in CalAIM isn’t as simple as sending in an application.
 Understandably, organizations that are getting health care funding need to follow health care anti-fraud and patient privacy practices.

 The image at the top of this section is a step-by-step visualization of both the official tasks (in orange) and the unofficial tasks at each of the steps required for CBOs to participate in California’s CalAIM program.
-The documented process for enrolling in CalAIM (shown in the previous section) looks linear.
-As experienced by CBOs, at various stages the process requires repeatedly assessing and reassessing their return the upfront investment needed to meet Medicaid and insurer requirements.
-For example, submitting claims requires a HIPAA-compliant tool and trained personnel.
-Both demand money and technical assistance — and the availability of both of those depends on another contractor-managed application process.
+As documented in official guidance, the process of enrolling in CalAIM (shown in the previous section) looks linear.
+What CBOs experience is more cyclical.
+They must repeatedly assess and reassess whether the benefit of participating is worth the large upfront investments it requires.
+For example, submitting claims requires both a HIPAA-compliant tool and trained personnel.
+To put them in place, a new provider will need funding and specialized technical assistance.
+To get funding and assistance, Tina needs to go through yet another uncertain application process.

 At each step, Tina needs to get answers to three questions: